NajeebAhmad00/HeartDiseasePredictionApp/README.md

 # HeartDiseasePredictionApp
-A heart disease prediction system which is developed using the Logistic Regression Algorithm in Machine Learning and then integrated with a Python program so that user's can input data and predict for themselves.
+A heart disease prediction system developed using the Logistic Regression Algorithm in Machine Learning and integrated with a Python program so that users can input data and predict for themselves.